flokk.

 One Sixty Restaurant, Porto Montenegro

 Inside the marina complex, this contemporary restaurant does a solid lunch menu with wood-fired dishes, fresh pasta, and a kids menu that actually has effort behind it.
-The terrace overlooks the yacht
+The terrace overlooks the yachts and feels like a properly celebratory way to close out a trip.

 food_and_drink